 Please contact your school.
 Many institutions are making arrangements (such as take-home assignments or online classes) so students can complete the term.

 If my campus is closed or only offering online instruction, will I still get paid for the hours I am unable to work for my Federal Work-Study job?

-My parent(s) can’t go to work because of coronavirus, and they don’t get paid if they don’t work.
+My parent(s) can’t go to work because of COVID-19, and they don’t get paid if they don’t work.
 This means my financial need has increased.
 Can I get more financial aid?

-Talk to the financial aid office at your school.
+Contact the financial aid office at your school to help determine eligibility.
 They have flexibility to work with students to ensure that students are able to stay in school.

 If my school moves classes online, am I going to get less financial aid?